 The Fair Play Award is always one of the hardest World Cup prizes to call because it depends on discipline over several matches rather than one standout performance.
 A great team can lose the race with one bad night of cards or dissent.

-This prediction guide explains how the award works, why England starts with credibility, and which teams profile best before World Cup 2026 kicks off.
+This guide explains how the award works, why England starts with credibility, and which teams deserve early watchlist status before World Cup 2026 kicks off.

 Quick Answer

 There is no true pre-tournament favourite because the Fair Play Award depends on cards, conduct and tournament context.
-England is still the safest early reference point because FIFA listed it as the 2022 winner, but this race is more volatile than any other award.
+England is still the safest current reference point because FIFA listed it as the 2022 winner, while Brazil and Spain carry the strongest verified all-time record.

 How the Fair Play Award Is Decided